 Since 2015, AAF has helped establish 29 protected areas and title 7 indigenous lands.
 The total amount of land conserved is equal to to 9,340,172 acres (3,779,839 hectares).

 - National Parks: Sierra del Divisor, Yaguas, and Río Negro-Sopladora

 - Regional Conservation Areas: Maijuna-Kichwa, Tres Cañones, Abuná, and Tahuamanu

-- Municipal Conservation Areas: Santa Rosa, El Chaco, and Sigsig
+- Municipal Conservation Areas: Santa Rosa, El Chaco, Sigsig, and Río León-Condor

 - Private Conservation Areas: San Luis, Chuquibamba, Santuario La Veronica, Machusaniaca I & II, Fundo Cadena, Wayqecha, and Matoriato

 - Conservation Concessions: Yaku Kawsanapa, Tijae Nain, Dase Nain, El Quinillal, Valle del Biavo, Alto Pilcomayo, Dos de Mayo de Muyuy, Guacamayo, Maquisapa, and El Sangapillal

 - Expansion of indigenous reserves (resguardos): Puerto Sábalo-Los Monos and Monochoa